 It is not known whether desipramine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take desipramine (Norpramin)?

-It may take a few weeks of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve during treatment.
+It may take up to a few weeks before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve during treatment.

 Additional Norpramin Information